eclipse-ee4j/metro-jax-ws/jaxws-ri/docs/samples/src/main/samples/mtom/Readme.txt

 annotated with xmime:expectedCotentTypes to demonstrates the corresponding mapping of it in the generated SEI on the client side.
     * upload - this operation uploads an Image to the endpoint using MTOM
-    * doanload - this operation downloads binary data using MTOM in streaming fashion
+    * download - this operation downloads binary data using MTOM in streaming fashion

 * etc - configuration files